yrch1/yrch1.github.io/README.md

 - Dynamics CRM
 - Java 8

+### R&D Manager at Diners Club Spain
+*August 2014 - August 2016*

+As R&D manager my goals include developing new products to improving QA.
+My work is focused on renewing our IT department technologically, providing technical assistance and following new IT trends.

+#### Responsibilities:
+- Creation and development of new products
+- Technical support to other IT departments - Scrum Master
+- Deputy team leader.

+As a part of my role, I continue developing and currently, we are focused on:
+Design and development of Capri, our new Authorizing Center which would be the replacement of the current AS400 Authorizing Center.
+Capri is being developed using Asp.Net MVC as frontend with a couple of windows service, developed in c# 4.5 , as backend using WebServices as communication mechanism between them.

 ## Education

 - **B.Sc. + M.Sc.
 Computer Engineering,** Universidad de Las Palmas de Gran Canaria, 2001 – 2009